Plant CSA

 What’s Included

-• Healthy plant starts — grown from non-GMO seed in organic soil, adapted for our region.
-I use either secondhand plastic pots or OMRI-certified Fertil pots that decompose in place (great for plants that don’t like being transplanted).
+- Healthy plant starts — grown from non-GMO seed in organic soil, adapted for our region.
+I use either secondhand plastic pots or OMRI-certified pots (Fertil or Cowpot) that decompose in place (great for plants that don’t like being transplanted).

 Pick Up Options